 interception-tools

-Interception-tools operates at a lower level compared to other similar tools (xcape, xmodmap) by using libevdev and libudev(3).
-This makes it one of the only options available for customizing the keyboard behavior across X11, Wayland, and the Linux console.
+Interception-tools operates at a lower level compared to older similar tools (xcape, xmodmap) by using libevdev and libudev(3).
+It thus works across X11, Wayland, and (even though not official documented) the Linux console.

 Installation